 As a student, what are my other options?

-Though forex cards may be pretty popular in various countries, they are often opted by individuals who cannot qualify for a credit card or a debit card through a traditional checking account.
-Forex cards may be an ideal option for short-term, frequently traveling individuals who do not qualify for a bank account or have bad or nonexistent credit.
+Though forex cards may be pretty popular in various countries, they are often opted for by individuals who cannot qualify for a credit card or a debit card through a traditional checking account.
+Forex cards may be ideal for short-term, frequently traveling individuals who do not qualify for a bank account or have bad or nonexistent credit.

-Prepaid cards or forex cards are generally more expensive to use than a debit card or checking account.
+Prepaid or forex cards are generally more expensive than debit cards or checking accounts.
 As a student, you will have more convenient options like a checking account or a credit card with exclusive benefits.
 Unlike frequent travelers, as a student, you will be living in the destination country for a substantial amount of time.
-It is better to take advantage of various benefits its banking system may have to offer.
+It is better to take advantage of its banking system's various benefits.

-If you are traveling to countries that thrive on a credit-based economy like the U.S., credit cards are a more viable option where you can save more and be liable to additional privileges as you spend.
+If you travel to countries that thrive on a credit-based economy like the US, credit cards are a more viable option where you can save more and be liable to additional privileges as you spend.

-You can always sign up to Zolve if you’re planning to pursue your higher education in the U.S. and require a US education loan or high-limit US credit card that covers you for your daily expenses with a host of amazing benefits such as zero annual fees, no SSN requirement and foreign transaction fee.
+You can always sign up to Zolve if you're planning to pursue your higher education in the US and require a US education loan, or you need a high-limit US credit card that covers your daily expenses with a host of amazing benefits such as 0 annual fees, no SSN requirement and 0 foreign transaction fee.
+Zolve also offers an introductory offer of 0% APR(interest rate) for 6 months.* Not only this, you get cash backs upto 10% on 10k+ merchants every time you swipe a Zolve Credit Card.